Connect with others who understand.

 • Menopause symptoms like hot flashes or night sweats, if you have not already gone through menopause

-These side effects can be difficult to deal with.
-However, there are many types of medications, lifestyle changes, and other strategies that can help increase your comfort.
+Side effects of chemo can be difficult to deal with.
+However, there are many types of medications, lifestyle changes, and other strategies for managing chemotherapy side effects.
+Be sure to let your oncology nurse know about any side effects you experience.

 Talk With Others Who Understand

 Have you had chemotherapy for breast cancer?
-Can you offer any tips about how to make chemo easier to deal with?
+Can you offer any tips for people who will be going through chemo soon?
 Share your experiences in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.